 The words kinesthesia and proprioception are often used interchangeably.
 While they are similar, they aren’t the same thing and we can’t simply replace one with the other.
 So, what’s the difference exactly?

 Kinesthesia refers to the body’s awareness that it’s moving.
-Our brains say, “hey, looks like our foot is taking a step forward!”
+Our brains say, “hey, all of the signals are telling me that we’re walking!”

-Our brains get this information primarily from the muscles.
-When we move our legs, the muscles that make the magic happen tell the brain that they’re hard at work.
-Secondarily, our brains can also get this info from the skin.
+The brain can also get this info from the skin.
 “My leg hairs are cold!
 We must be moving!”